 Calling ID: It is the public identity of calling IMS Subscriber.

-Called ID: It is the public identity of calling IMS Subscriber.
+Called ID: It is the public identity of called IMS Subscriber.

+When the media type indicates BDC or P2A ADC, only one ID indicating the party using the BDC or P2A ADC is required.

 Media Information set: Includes a set of media information indicating how the media used in the created session.
 Each media information contains: